 Philip's plans for the international union against the Turk were less easily completed than those for the union of his son and his niece.
 In November, the diet met at Frankfort; the expedition was discussed and some resolutions were passed, but nothing further was achieved.

-therefore, in joining the undertaking urged by Philip and he was wholly unwilling to risk it.
+Charles VII. would not even promise co-operation on paper.
+He had gradually extended his own domain in French-speaking territory and had dislodged the English from every stronghold except Guisnes and Calais.
+Under him France was regaining her prestige.
+Charles had much to lose, therefore, in joining the undertaking urged by Philip and he was wholly unwilling to risk it.
 From him Philip obtained only expressions of general interest in the repulse of the Turks, and more definite suggestions of the dangers that would menace Western Europe if all her natural defenders carried their arms and their fortunes to the East.

 When the anniversary of the great fête came round not a vow was yet fulfilled!